theogiraudet/Bookshelf/docs/modules/math.md

   **Score `$math.sincos.sin bs.out`**: Sine of the angle shifted by 3 digits (ex: 0.42 → 420).
 ```

-*Compute and display the sine and cosine of 42:*
+*Example: Compute and display the sine and cosine of 42:*

 ```mcfunction
 # Once
 scoreboard players set $math.sincos.x bs.in 4200